Portable classroom

 A four-room portable classroom at Reynolds High School in Troutdale, Oregon, U.S.

 A portable classroom (also known as a demountable or relocatable classroom), is a type of portable building installed at a school to temporarily and quickly provide additional classroom space where there is a shortage of capacity.
 They are designed so they may be removed once the capacity situation abates, whether by a permanent addition to the school, another school being opened in the area, or a reduction in student population.
 Such buildings would be installed much like a mobile home, with utilities often being attached to a main building to provide light and heat for the room.
 Portable classrooms may also be used if permanent classrooms are uninhabitable, such as after a fire or during a major refurbishment.

 Sometimes, the portable classrooms are meant to be long-lasting and are built as a "portapack", which combines a series of portables and connects them with a hallway.

-Portable classrooms are colloquially known as bungalows, slum classes, t-shacks, trailers, terrapins, huts, t-buildings, portables, mobiles, or relocatables.
+Portable classrooms are sometimes known as bungalows, slum classes, t-shacks, trailers, terrapins, huts, t-buildings, portables, mobiles, or relocatables.
 In the UK, those built in 1945–1950 were known as HORSA huts after the name of the Government's post-war building programme, "Hutting Operation for the Raising of the School-leaving Age".
 Others in the UK are often known as 'Pratten huts' after the Pratten company that supplied many of them after World War II.